seanelvidge/seanelvidge.github.io/_posts/2024-11-20-Adjusted_England_Goals.md

 \text{Weight} = 1 - k\times\frac{E-O}{E}
 $$

-Where, $$E$$ is the ELO rating of England before the match, $$O$$ is the ELO rating of the opposition before the match and $$k$$ a scaling constant that adjusts the sensitivity of the weighting to the difference in ELO ratings.
+Where, $$E$$ is the Elo rating of England before the match, $$O$$ is the Elo rating of the opposition before the match and $$k$$ a scaling constant that adjusts the sensitivity of the weighting to the difference in Elo ratings.

 This formula adjusts the weight of a goal based on how much stronger or weaker the opposition is relative to England: